FYSE-middlebury/FYSE1020/src/writing/presentation.md

 - There are 20 seminars scheduled to present during the symposium (there were 44 FY seminars offered this semester)

-- Our session begins at 6:30pm.
+- Our session begins at 6:00 pm.

-- Our session is in Axinn 220.
+- Our session is in Axinn 219.

 - There are two other seminars that will be presenting in our session: